usnistgov/oar-midas-portal/README.md

     Go to root folder, switch to initial-portal-setup02 branch, then do npm install:

 ```
+    Note: make sure your npm version is 7.0.0 or higher.
+Use npm -v to check your version.
+    If not, run npm install -g npm@latest.

     cd ..
     git checkout initial-portal-setup02
     npm i